 The Public Health Council of the Upper Valley continuously looks to expand upon its three guiding principles: collaboration, education, and advocacy.
 Our organization’s inaugural legislative breakfast held on September 16th at Dartmouth Hitchcock Medical Center, catalyzed reflection and growth in all three of these areas.
+We are grateful for sponsorships from Mascoma Bank and the Derek J. Cooper Memorial Fund, which helped cover event costs.

 In terms of collaboration, the Public Health Council views communication and bi-state cooperation as paramount to addressing public health concerns in the Upper Valley.
 Through the relationship building that occurs at an event like this, the Public Health Council hopes to encourage collaboration among New Hampshire and Vermont legislators, as well as with the Public Health Council and our many partners.
 With regard to education, the Public Health Council sees immense value in facilitating educated policy creation.
 By allowing for discussion between local service providers and legislators, the Public Health Council aims to inform legislators about the most pressing public health concerns in our region.
 And lastly, this event helped the Public Health Council expand its capacity for advocacy and public policy work, through the relationship building with local legislators, and the extensive follow up work we have done since the event.